vestrel00/contacts-android/README.md

     .commit()
 ```

+> For more info, read [How do I create/insert contacts?](/howto/howto-insert-contacts.md)

-If John Doe switches jobs and heads over to Microsoft, we can **update** his data,
+If John Doe switches jobs and heads over to Microsoft, we can **UPDATE** his data,

 ```kotlin
 Contacts(context)